There’s a good possibility that if you have suffered a house fire, you’ll need to employ contractors for repairs at some point.

 A copy of your contract, every payment you’ve made, any changes or modifications, and any communications with your contractor should all be kept on file.
 Even if you spoke with them on the phone or in person, be sure to write them a letter or email to remember the encounter.

-You can skip the repair process by selling your home “as is” to We Buy Fire Damaged Houses.
+If you want to skip hiring a contractor and the repair process, sell your home to We Buy Fire Damaged Houses.
 To see if your home qualifies for a free quote, fill out the short form below.